thinkshout/thinkshout/_wonderlab/consent-based-calibration/design.md

 # Whether or not this post is published.
 published: true
 # The teaser text for the card and other listings.
-short: Consent-based calibration isn’t a new approach to relationships—person to person or person to organization—it’s a different way to think about who designs our day to day experiences, and ultimately, who controls our lives.
+short: "Consent-based calibration isn’t a new approach to relationships—person to person or person to organization—it’s a different way to think about who designs our day to day experiences, and ultimately, who controls our lives."
 # The meta description for the page, used for sharing.
-description: Consent-based calibration: A user-controlled approach to designing equitable and accessible digital experiences.
+description: "Consent-based calibration: A user-controlled approach to designing equitable and accessible digital experiences."
 # Tags used for SEO keywords.
+tags:
+- Ethical Personalization
+- Ethical Personas
+- User Journey Mapping
-tags: Ethical Personalization, Ethical Personas, User Journey Mapping, Design-Driven Optimization
+- Design-Driven Optimization
-  - todo
 # The date - not used for ordering blogs.
 date: 2019-01-22 10:00:00
 # The social share image/alt.